 Therefore, the statute of limitations “begins to run from the time the facts constituting the fraud or mistake are discovered, or should reasonably have been discovered.”
 11A Cal.
 Jur.
 3d Cancellation and Reformation § 30.
 A skilled business fraud attorney can determine the the time that the fraud was, or reasonably should have been, discovered.

 These are only a few examples of the numerous defenses to fraud in California.
-The knowledgeable business and real estate fraud attorneys at Talkov Law can help you defend yourself against a fraud claim.
+The knowledgeable business attorneys at Talkov Law can help you defend yourself against a fraud claim.
 Whether you feel that the plaintiff cannot meet California’s heightened pleading requirement for fraud or that you have an applicable affirmative defense to fraud, the attorneys at Talkov Law can help.
 Call (844) 4-TALKOV (825568) or contact us online for a free, 15 minute evaluation of your situation.